amanharness/my-notes-app/README.md

 * Mongoose (version 8.0.1)

 # Features

-User Authentication: Users can create accounts and log in to access their personalized notes.
+* User Authentication: Users can create accounts and log in to access their personalized notes.

-Note Creation and Editing: Users can create new notes, view existing ones.
+* Users can create new notes, view existing ones.

 # Usage